Where Your Money Is Really Going: How to Minimize Wealth Management Fees

 At SoFi, we know more than just a thing or two about investing, and we’re here to make it easy to understand.
 We’re on your side as you take your first step, and behind you to pat you on the back when you reap the rewards.

 So, let’s do this.

-Decisions, Decisions—Choose a Financial Advisor That Best Suits You
+Choosing a Financial Advisor that Best Fits You

 You want an advisor who always has your best interests in mind and genuinely wants to help you increase your money.
 That’s a given.
 But as you look at the different options for advisors, you’ll find that there are two main types—traditional, human advisors and online robo-advisors (automated investment managers)—and you’ll need to decide which is right for you.